ScottWeinstein/nbc/pres.md

 # How does it work
 ### Bayes theorem

+We'll take this as a given, describing how to compute a conditional probability
 $P(A | B) = \frac{P(A) \cdot   P(B | A)}{P(B)}$

 ### Applied to document classification

+Here we're setting up the basic structure of how we'll do classification
 $P(class | document) = \frac{P(class) \cdot P(document | class)}{P(document)}$

 ### To classify a document we choose the _class_ which gives the highest probability